berndporr/webcam2rgb/README.md

 ```

 The problem with Spyder is that it won't let your Python program terminate properly
-which leaves the serial port in an undefined state.
+which leaves the video camera in an undefined state.
 If you then re-run your program
-it won't be able to talk to your Arduino.
+it won't be able to talk to your camera.
 In the worst case you need to reboot your
 computer.
 Bottomline: use Spyder for editing, run the program from the console / terminal.